sergnio/presentations/Storybook.md

 ## Storybook

 ## Presentation setup
-1. Slides from slides.com
 2. Giotransit running locally
 3. Giotransit SB running locally
 4. Sapphire app (dev)
 5. Sapphire SB running locally

 ### Agenda
+1. With all of this, this should be interactive, so please ask questions throughout
-1. Show an existing app & flow
+2. Show an existing app & flow
-2. Explain storybook, high level
+3. Explain storybook, high level
-3. Dive deep into examples of storybook
+4. Dive deep into examples of storybook
-4. Storybook helps with testing, writing simple, clean, resuable code
+5. Storybook helps with testing, writing simple, clean, resuable code
-5. SB can help with Sapphire
+6. SB can help with Sapphire
-6. Downsides
+7. Downsides
-7. Conlusions
+8. Conlusions
-8. Questions
+9. Questions

 ### Deep dive
 Lets start by showing the simple bus route app which calls the metro transit API